apache/cordova-docs/docs/en/edge/guide/plugin-development/windows-phone/index.md

         cordova.exec(win, fail, "ServiceName", "MethodName", ["this is a string", 54, {literal:'trouble'}]);

-    - This will mean that your C# code will receive a difficult to decode string value, such as:
+    - This means that your C# code receives a difficult to decode string value, such as:

             "[\"this is a string\", 54, { literal:'trouble' }]"